aammss4444/Mathematics-for-Artificial-Intelligence/README.md

 Enabling algorithm development for solving complex problems.<br>
 <br>
 **📚 Resources and References**<br>
-Course: Mathematics - Basics to Advanced for Data Science and GenAI
+Course: Mathematics - Basics to Advanced for Data Science and GenAI by Krish Naik and KRISHAI Technologies.